silentorb/marloth-story/docs/general/general.md

 * It's more efficient to write.
 (This is offset by the work it takes to manage so many dimensions in a Marloth narrative.
 Traditional story telling is more verbose but the verbosity is also more loosely coupled like a string of islands.)

+### Caustic Wit

+### Cozy

+Many locations in Marloth fall into one of two opposing extremes: wilderness and sanctuaries.

+The wilderness is dangerous and scary.
+When a characters are in the wilderness they can never let their guard down.

+Sanctuaries are safe and secure.
+They invoke warmth.
+Warm lighting, warm food, warm drinks.
+And windows to see the harsh weather outside and emphasize the contrast.

+#### Rules

+- A Marloth narrative needs to have major characters occasionally in wilderness settings.
+- A Marloth narrative needs to have major characters occasionally in sanctuary settings.
+- In most cases, whenever a major character is in a sanctuary, he or she should be in the company of friends.
+- At least some of the sanctuary scenes need friends dining together.

+### Family

+When I was young, family did not mean much to me.
+The more I have grown, the more important family has become to me.

+The first Marloth book has hardly any familial relationships.
+Later books should revolve more around family.

+Family does conflict with some of the tropes Marloth capitalizes on.
+Exactly how to resolve this tension is a problem not yet fully solved.

+One benefit of emphasizing family within a fantasy setting such as Marloth is that most similar fantasy settings tend to de-emphasize family.
+Thus, there is a considerable frontier of unique situations available by simply taking a routine fantasy situation and mixing it with family.

+#### Rules

+The first book breaks most of these rules, but it is what it is.

+- Every Marloth narrative should have many family relationships between its characters.
+- Family should be presented as something that is valuable.
+- Don't just show disfunctional family relationships.
+Also show healthy family relationships.

+#### Reasons

+- Family is devalued in modern narratives.
+  - Modern narratives either have an unrealistic lack of family relationships or focus on disfunctional family relationships.
+- Family adds meaning and depth to narratives.
+- Family is adds additional dimensions of situations for audiences to relate to.

+### Friends

+As I age, past friendship becomes a stronger motivation for my art.
+Most people are not good at keeping up with old friends, and of that I am the extreme.
+I've had so many dear friends over the years that I will probably never see again in this lifetime.
+Most of them simply from parting ways and no longer being in the same neighborhood of life, though the older I get the more death becomes the prime divider, as already some of my dearest friends are no longer in this world.

+It may be self-delusion, but art is my knee-jerk reaction for capturing all of the past that is dear to me—a means of honoring it, preserving it, and hopefully packaging it in such a way that others can enjoy it.

+#### Rules

+- As a Marloth narrative progresses, friendships should be a more integral part of the story.
+- A friendship can contain much conflict.
+A beautiful friendship can exist with no harmony but consistent caring and self-sacrifice.
+  - I don't mean to devalue harmony here.
+Harmony is very important but more in its own right, in a section of its own.

+### Horror

+### Ideological Contests

+While Marloth is not about [personal contests](#Personal Contests), it is about contests between ideologies.

+#### Rules

+- A Marloth narrative must be filled with ideological conflicts.
+- Ideological conflicts should not be resolved quickly.
+- An ideological conflict should never be resolved over the course of a single scene.
+- They should resolve over at least a part's worth of time.

+#### Reasons

+- Ideological conflict is one of the greatest ways to add depth and significance to a storyline.
+- Ideological conflicts are not about personal demonstration, they are about trust.
+It is like betting on a horse and then seeing which horse wins.
+The people betting may be participants in the race, but it is not their individual qualities that determine the winning horse.
+Those who trust in God will always win.

+### Impending Doom

 ### Implication

 #### Rules